Microsoft Teams’ pricing explained

 Essentials plan limitations

-The Essentials plan is a good option if you’re a small business and want the core features of Microsoft Teams without paying for extras you don’t need.
+The Essentials plan is a good fit for small businesses looking for the core Microsoft Teams features without paying for unnecessary add-ons.

 Microsoft Teams Essentials doesn’t include: